 Materials and Method.

 This study was carried out from June 2009 to October 2009 among patients reporting to the department of prosthodontics in the dental college for replacement of their missing teeth at Sri Ramachandra University, Chennai, India.
-Convenience sampling technique was utilized for data collection from 561 patients.
-The inclusion criteria consisted of patients from both the genders, aged between 13 years and 87 years having partially edentulous areas in either or both the jaws.
-Patients who were completely edentulous and those with only missing maxillary and mandibular third molars were excluded from the study.
-The study population was divided into two clusters, comprised of 267 men and 294 women.
+Convenience sampling technique was utilized for data collection and 561 patients were selected.
+The inclusion criteria involved both the genders, aged between 13 years and 87 years having partially edentulous areas in either or both the jaws.
+Completely edentulous patient and those with only missing maxillary and mandibular third molars were excluded from the study.
+The study population were divided into two clusters, comprised of 267 men and 294 women.
 The selected patients were grouped according to their age (table 1).
 Pre- tested pro forma was used, which includes name, age, gender and details of missing permanent teeth.

-Clinical examination of both the dental arches of each patient was carried out after obtaining consent from the patient further the missing permanent teeth of the patients were identified by intra oral examination done using a mouth mirror, probe in satisfactory lighting and direct visual examination.
+Clinical examination of each patient was carried out after obtaining consent and intra oral examination was done using a mouth mirror, probe in satisfactory lighting and direct visual examination.
 No diagnostic aids such as study models or radiographs were used in this survey.
 The patterns of missing teeth were identified according to the Kennedy’s classification.
 The number of teeth were defined as healthy, carious, or treated teeth (including crowned, inlay, and abutment teeth for fixed partial prosthesis), inclusive of completely erupted third molars.
 Un-erupted or congenitally missing teeth, root tips and very loose teeth that were indicated for extraction were not included as remaining teeth and were excluded from the study.
 Data analysis was carried out by using IBM SPSS 19.0 version, to estimate the percentage of predominately occurring Kennedy’s classification within the genders and also according to the age.

 Results

-Data were analysed by using IBM SPSS 19.0 version the correlation analysis test was conducted and results were obtained and P value < 0.05 was considered statistically significant.
+Data were analysed by using IBM SPSS 19.0 version, the Pearson chi square analysis test was conducted and P value < 0.05 was considered to be statistically significant.
 The survey included 561 patients, of 267(47.5%) male patients and 294(52.5%) female patients aged between 13years and 87 years having partially edentulous areas in either or both the jaws.
-Table 2 and table 3 show the incidence of different types of partial edentulousness according to various Kennedy’s classification for male and female repectively.
-The results showed occurrence of class III type of partial edentulousness with 56.57% in maxillary and 46.96% in mandibular arch for male patient.
-Similarly, class III type of partial edentulousness was also found in female patient with 52.40% in maxillary and 47.23% in mandibular arch.
+Table 2 and table 3 show the incidence of different patterns of partial edentulism according to Kennedy’s classification for male and female respectively.
+The results showed occurrence of class III partial edentulism with 56.57% in maxillary and 46.96% in mandibular arch for male patient.
+Similarly, class III type of partial edentulism was also found in female patient with 52.40% in maxillary and 47.23% in mandibular arch.
 This was followed by class III modification 1 in both the genders with an average of 30.83% in male patient and 27.01% in female patient.
 On the basis of these results, patients with Kennedy’s class III were found to be the most prevalent among both the genders (54.41%) in the maxillary arch and (47.11%) in the mandibular arch, and the most common modification was class III modification I among both the genders(25.96%) in the maxillary arch and (31.17%) in the mandibular arch.